srinskit/srinskit/README.md

 ## Education

 ### University of Wisconsin–Madison
-Master of Science in Computer Science
+Master of Science in Computer Science\
+Research: Performant Data Engine for Recursive Datalog Programs

 ### National Institute of Technology Karnataka, Surathkal
 Bachelor of Technology in Information Technology\